jonbellah/jonbellah.com/src/pages/posts/2017-07-31-testing-jest/index.md

 There are a few reasons that I think Jest is an excellent choice for your test framework:
 - **Incredibly simple configuration** - it works out-of-the-box for React projects
 - **It's fast** - Jest parallelizes tests across workers, spinning up workers asynchronously to read the filesystem and executing them synchronously
-- **Snapshots** - snapshots solve a lot of the problems that were virtually unsolveable with visual regression testing (such as false positives from things like sub-pixel differences between machines, OS's, and browsers).
+- **Snapshots** - even though we don't cover them in this post, I'm a big fan of snapshots.
+I think snapshots solve a lot of the problems that were virtually unsolveable with visual regression testing (such as false positives from things like sub-pixel differences between machines, OS's, and browsers)

 ### Jest with Enzyme